 Is that the sun showing its face in our region’s extended day forecast?
 If the forecast is right, here’s a study about sunscreen to help keep everyone’s skin protected.

-Just in time for Memorial Day, the Environmental Working Group (EWG) released its 11th Annual Guide to Sunscreens with ratings based on safety and efficacy for more than 880 beach and sport sunscreens.
+The Environmental Working Group (EWG) recently released its 11th Annual Guide to Sunscreens with ratings based on safety and efficacy for more than 880 beach and sport sunscreens.
 Almost three-fourths of the products offer inferior sun protection or contain worrisome ingredients like oxybenzone, a hormone disruptor, or retinyl palmitate, a form of vitamin A that may harm skin, says Sonya Lunder, EWG’s senior analyst.

 Melanoma rates have doubled in the U.S. in the last four decades with research finding one blistering sunburns suffered during childhood can nearly double a person’s changes of developing skin cancer within their lifetime.